 - Making you more aware of your condition and the importance of your medication

 Who qualifies for the MTM Program?

-To qualify for the MTM program, you must have three or more chronic conditions consisting of:
+- To qualify for the MTM program, you must have three or more chronic conditions consisting of:

 - Chronic heart failure

 - Bone disease: Osteoporosis